goran-ethernal/ChainIndexor/internal/codegen/README.md

 This allows the indexer to be:

 - Used with the ChainIndexor binary (just add `type: "erc20"` in config)
-- Discovered by `./bin/indexer --list-indexers`
+- Discovered by `./bin/indexer list`
 - Created automatically from configuration

 ### indexer.go